Interview Best Practices

-HR manuals and popular blog posts are great references for interview questions you should never ask—are illegal, all are bad at predicting job performance.
+HR manuals and popular blog posts are great references for interview questions you should never ask—they are illegal, and all are bad at predicting job performance.
 These include:

-Simply put, making a hiring decision based on marital or parenthood status (including future plans!), religion, race, ethnicity or disability is illegal.
-So just don’t go there.
+Simply put, making a hiring decision based on marital or parenthood status (including future plans!), religion, race, ethnicity, or disability is illegal.
+So don’t go there.